IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-Activities.rst

 :ref:`AppConfig<App-Config>` with the selected data, it will create a new data ``::fwMedData::ActivitySeries`` that inherits from a ``fwMedData::Series``.

-There is two way to launch an activity:
+There is three ways to launch an activity:

 - from a selection of Series contained in a Vector
 - from a activity wizard
+- from an activity sequencer

 **from a selection of Series contained in a Vector**:

-The service ``::activities::action::SActivityLauncher`` allows to launch an activity from a selection of Series.
+The service ``::uiActivitiesQt::action::SActivityLauncher`` allows to launch an activity from a selection of Series.
 Its role is to create the specific Activity associated with the selected data.
 The Series are contained in a ``::fwData::Vector`` that can be filled by the user on clicking on the Series selection widget (``::uiMedDataQt::editor::SSelector``)

-This action should be followed by the service ``guiQt::editor::SDynamicView`` : this service listens the action signals and launchs the activity in a new tab.
+This action should be followed by the service ``guiQt::editor::SDynamicView`` : this service listens the action signals and launches the activity in a new tab.

 **from the activity wizard**:

-The editor ``::activities::editor::SCreateActivity`` and the action ``::activities::action::SCreateActivity`` propose the list of the available activity for the application, and when the user select one of them it sends a signal with the activity identifier.
+The editor ``::uiActivitiesQt::editor::SCreateActivity`` and the action ``::uiActivitiesQt::action::SCreateActivity`` propose the list of the available activity for the application, and when the user select one of them it sends a signal with the activity identifier.
 The activity wizard (``::uiMedDataQt::editor::SActivityWizard``) listen this signal and display a widget to set the required data.
 The ``::fwMedData::ActivitySeries`` is created and can be launched by the ``guiQt::editor::SDynamicView``.

 The process to create the activity with the different services works with signals and slots.

+**from the activity sequencer**:

+The service ``::activities::SActivitySequencer`` allows to define the list of the activities that will be launch sequentially.
+This service should be associated to ``::guiQt::editor::SActivityView`` to display the current activity in a container.
+Only one activity is launched at a time, the next activity will be available when all its requirements are present.

+A Qml implementation of the activity sequencer is available in ``uiActivitiesQml``.
+It proposes an activity 'stepper' that displays the list of the activities and allows to select any of the available activities.

 Activity series